-Madison School District, in cooperation with our community, will enable each student to develop his or her full potential to be successful in an ever-changing world.
+Madison School District, in cooperation with our community, will empower each student to develop his or her full potential to be successful in an ever-changing world.

-Developing individual excellence through rigorous academics, innovative technology, and personal attention
+Developing individual excellence through rigor, innovation, and personal attention

-Students enrolled in Madison School District consist of the following ethnicities/races, included for comparison in parentheses are Lenawee County percentages as defined by the U.S. Census Bureau.
-Madison School District’s student population is relatively diverse compared to Lenawee County as a while with 63% (87.5%) white persons, non-Hispanic; 7% (2.8%) African American; 2% (1.85%) persons reporting two or more races; 31% (7.6%) persons of Hispanic or Latino origin.
-10% of families living in Adrian speak a language other than English in their home.
+Students enrolled at Madison represent a diverse student population.
+Included in parenthesis are Lenawee County percentages as defined by the U.S. Census Bureau, for comparison.
+Madison School District’s student population is relatively diverse compared to the overall percentages located within Lenawee County.
+Madison School District consists of 63% (87.5%) White persons not Hispanic; 7% (2.8%) Black persons; 2% (1.8%) Persons reporting two or more races; 31% (7.6%) Persons of Hispanic or Latino origin.
+10% of families located in Adrian speak a language other than English in their home.

 Madison School District has a significant student population that is classified as low socio-economic status (SES).
 Often families of lower SES have limited access to resources which may prepare students for additional educational opportunities.
-At times, family priorities focus on daily necessities such as food, shelter, and clothing rather than opportunities that may enhance their child’s education.
-Despite these challenges, Madison School District continues to exceed expectations, receiving state and national recognition for significant accomplishments related to student growth.
-Madison staff pride themselves on individualizing instruction, providing personal attention, and sustaining a positive school culture where each and every student has the opportunity to reach his or her greatest potential.
+Priorities focus on daily necessities such as food, shelter, and clothing rather than opportunities which may enhance the existing educational setting.
+Despite these challenges Madison School District continues to exceed expectations, receiving state and national recognition for significant accomplishments related to student growth.
+Madison staff pride themselves on individualizing instruction and providing personal attention, sustaining a positive school culture where each and every student has the opportunity to reach his or her greatest potential.